mozbrick/brick-layout/readme.md

 ##### Description

-* Headerbar on the top of the page.
+* Header at the top of the page.
 * Below the Header:
   * Menu on the left side, taking up as much space as the menu items need.
   * Content taking up the rest of the space.